This is a step-by-step guide on African violet care which is really important if you want healthy-looking plants.

-African violet care is an important process.
-Especially, bearing in mind that they have a reputation for being difficult to grow, but under suitable conditions they will thrive, producing long blooming flowers throughout much of the year.
+These gorgeous plants have a reputation for being difficult to grow, but under suitable conditions they will thrive, producing long blooming flowers throughout the year.

 However, there are a number of cultural issues that discourage them from blooming or worse, kill them altogether.